VimsRocz/-Topographic-Mass-Effect-on-Gravity-Field-Quantities/README.md

 * `data/gravity_profile.dat` (or similar): Gravity measurements along the profile.
 * `data/zugspitze_params.dat` (or similar): Parameters for the Zugspitze example (geopotential number, gravity value).

+### dgm.mat

+`dgm.mat` is a small sample digital terrain model used by the MATLAB examples in this repository.
+It was created by the authors for demonstration purposes and is distributed under the repository's MIT License.
+You may reuse this file in accordance with that license.

 **Software:**

 * Programming language: MATLAB (or a suitable alternative)